-If your loved one has a problem with substance misuse, a key first step is to help him agree to the treatment he needs.
+If your loved one has a problem with substance misuse, a key first step is to help them agree to the treatment they need.
 That's where an intervention can help.

 Recovery from substance use disorder is a complex process that often needs a long-term plan.
 People who become dependent on drugs or alcohol can't just stop cold turkey and suddenly feel better.
 Most need a rehabilitation program.

 An intervention is a meeting where family and friends have a calm and open conversation with their loved one about their substance misuse and ask them to accept treatment.